TechNickAI/AICodeBot/README.md

 Once we've set up the bot to be able to use Large Language Models as a decision making engine at the center of Github and Python APIs, we can start to build out the following features:

-### Code Improvements
+### Code Workflow Improvements

+- [ ] **Smart Git Commit**: Run pre-commit on the file and handle fixable lint errors.
+Automatically generates a commit message based on the changes made to the code.
 - [ ] **Code Review**: Provides feedback on potential issues in code, such as style violations, potential bugs, and performance issues.
 It could also suggest best practices for code improvement.
+Eventually: FIX the code automatically and notify the team.
 - [ ] **Dependency Management**: Updating dependencies to their latest versions with pull requests that run tests.
+- [ ] **Assisted Debugging**: Run a command with aicodebot and it captures the log message and tries to figure out what's going on from the error message.
+Eventually, it could also suggest fixes for the error and make the changes for you.
 - [ ] **Documentation Generation**: Generates comprehensive documentation for code, including docstrings, README files, and wiki pages.
 - [ ] **Performance Optimization Suggestions**: Suggests potential performance optimizations for code.
 - [ ] **Code Formatting**: Automatically formats code according to a specified style guide.